 So you can imagine my utter dismay when I took it hiking last weekend and the shutter refused to work.

 See that black shadow at the top of the picture?
 That’s the shutter refusing to open all the way, even after I nudged it open as far as I dared with my fingers.
 No doubt I smudged the hell out of my lens while doing it – an amateur mistake.

 All day I worried about it, though I continued to take pictures as best as I could.
-Michael and I never hike the same location twice, so I knew I couldn’t miss the opportunity to capture the trail then and there – not just for my blog, but for me.
+I never hike the same location twice, so I knew I couldn’t miss the opportunity to capture the trail then and there – not just for my blog, but for me.